PERSOL HR DATA BANK in APAC

 Dissemination

-Changing enterprise rules and regulations
+Changing company regulations

 Overview of the wage system (bonus, retirement benefit, and overtime pay) in Indonesia